sfikas/deformationFieldTransform/README.md

 ## DeformationFieldTransform

-A C++ app that uses a 3D deformation field (field of 3D vectors) to warp/deform an input 3D volume.
+A C++ app that uses a 3D deformation field to warp/deform an input 3D volume.

 ## Requirements

-This app has been requires [ITK].
+This app requires the Insight Segmentation & Registration Toolkit ([ITK]).
 It has been tested with [ITK] version 4.11.

 ## Build